 Waiving the carryback period.
 Instead of first carrying back an NOL, you may elect to carry it forward.
-To make the election, attach a statement to your 1998 income tax return filed on or before the due date (including extensions) that you are electing to relinquish the entire carryback period under section 172(b)(1) with regard to any 1998 net operating losses.
+To make the election, attach a statement to your 1999 income tax return filed on or before the due date (including extensions) that you are electing to relinquish the entire carryback period under section 172(b)(1) with regard to any 1999 net operating losses.
 Also, if you filed your return timely without making that election, you may still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
 Attach the election to the amended return and write "Filed pursuant to section 301.9100-2" on the election statement.
 File the amended return at the same address that you filed the original return.
-Once made, the election is irrevocable and the carryforward is limited to 20 years.
+Once made, the election is irrevocable.